edsc-dhbw/edsc-dhbw.github.io/README.md

 # Enterprise Data Science Center - DHBW Mannheim

 The Enterprise Data Science Center (EDSC) at [DBHW Mannheim](http://www.dhbw-mannheim.de) was established to offer services for and to contribute to the evolution of data science.
-Based on technologies like Cloud Computing and Internet-of-Things, the extraction of knowlegde from BigData sources - within an enterprise or external - will be the base for future success of an enterprise in the era of digitalisation.
+Based on technologies like Cloud Computing and Internet-of-Things (IoT), the extraction of knowlegde from BigData sources - within an enterprise or external - will be the base for future success of an enterprise in the era of digitalisation.
 Industrie4.0 can be seen as an approach to combine the technologies in a future adaptive IT world.
 With the focus to support a better human-controlled real-time decision making process by providing knowledge from data analysis of diverse data sources and thousands of sensor running on a managed scalable and fault-tolerant infrastructure, the EDSC will significantly contribute to the development of reliable components for the future enterprise IT.

 Services will be offered for all members of the DHBW for
 * education and lecture purposes